geoffyuen/designdev/environment.md

 # Environment

-Maintain installed programs and migrating your apps to a new Mac
+Maintain installed programs and migrate your apps to a new Mac

 ## Use Homebrew to install utilities and applications